Surgical Procedures: Esophagectomy

 • Barrett’s esophagus.

-• Narrowing of the esophagus caused by acid reflux, achalasia (nerve damage to the esophagus), or an injury caused by a surgery.
+• Narrowing of the esophagus caused by acid reflux, achalasia (nerve damage to the esophagus), or an injury caused by surgery.

 During any of these types of esophagectomy, lymph nodes may also be removed to check for possible spread of cancer.

-What are the risks of having an esophagectomy?
+What are the risks of an esophagectomy?

 • Bleeding.